ShamiyaShami/dockerfle/README.md

  we can see the pushed image in acr repository page and also there is a log for note activity

- create a web app in azure portal for get an url for this static website
+ create a web app from web services in azure portal for get an url for this static website